 - For residential markets, CO-based deployment allows deployment-driven scaling of resources to the amount of bandwidth needed and the amount of subscribers requiring application-aware functionality. - For AA business VPNs, a network deployment allows large scale application functionality at a VPN provider edge access point, vastly reducing complexity, cost, and time to market required to offer application-aware VPN services. - Traffic asymmetry is avoided.
-Any subscriber traffic usually passes through one CO subscriber edge element so there is no need for flow paths to be recombined for stateful analysis. - PE integration provides a single point of policy enforcement.
+Any subscriber traffic usually passes through one CO subscriber edge element so there is no need for flow paths to be recombined for stateful analysis. - PE integration provides a single point of policy enforcement. - SeGW integration provides firewall protection for NMS, MME and SGW.

-Figure 3: AA Deployment Topologies
+Figure 5: AA Deployment Topologies

-There are residential topologies where it is not possible or practical to distribute ISAs into the same network elements that run ESM, including for legacy edge BRASs that still need Application Assurance policy (reporting and control) for the same internet services, and which needs to be aligned and consistent with the ESM AA policy.
+There are residential topologies where it is not possible or practical to distribute ISAs into the same network elements that run ESM, including for legacy edge BRASs that still need Application Assurance policy (reporting and control) for the same Internet services, and which needs to be aligned and consistent with the ESM AA policy.
 This is supported using transit AA subscribers, typically in the first routed element behind the legacy edge.